braze-inc/braze-docs/_docs/_user_guide/getting_started/b2b_use_cases/b2b_salesforce_sales_cloud.md

 ## Prerequisites

-This integration requires you to create a connected app in Salesforce Sales Cloud by following the steps in [Configure a Connected App for the OAuth 2.0 Client Credentials Flow](https://help.salesforce.com/s/articleView?id=sf.connected_app_client_credentials_setup.htm&type=5)
+This integration requires you to create a connected app in Salesforce Sales Cloud by following the steps in the Salesforce documentation: [Configure a Connected App for the OAuth 2.0 Client Credentials Flow](https://help.salesforce.com/s/articleView?id=sf.connected_app_client_credentials_setup.htm&type=5).

-In **2.
-Configure the necessary OAuth settings for the connected app**, keep all oAuth settings with their default values and selections except for the following:
+When you configure the necessary OAuth settings for the connected app (step 2 of the Salesforce documentation), keep all oAuth settings with their default values and selections except for the following:
 1. Select **Enable for device** flow.
 2. For selected **OAuth Scopes**, add **Manage user data via APIs (api)**.
 3. Select **Enable Client Credentials Flow**.